Tell you folks, things are really popping out there today.

 Right.

-You raised the you raised the bar for small business.
+You raised the bar for small business.

-No small businesses no longer compete and grow, so the existing businesses become large monopolies, and once they're a monopoly, the government just says goodbye.
+And once they're a monopoly, the government just says goodbye.

 Right.

-You remember the Soviets had this giant department store in Moscow called Gum, the gum store, G-U-M.
+You remember the Soviets had this giant department store in Moscow called Gum, the Gum Store, G-U-M.

-Well, it did nothing in it.
+Well, it had nothing in it.

-Uh it was, it was it was uh I mean it was a it was a crapshoot to go in there and find anything.
+It was a crapshoot to go in there and find anything.

 You remember this?